- STREETS OF CITIES - GRAFFITI & TAGS

 Taking into account the historical situation of Asia, political public writing, notably stte propaganda, is also prevalent in Chinese and Vietnamese cities.
 But most graffiti writers in China deliberately avoid creating graffiti as a political statement of trangressive act.

-In Vietnam some local artists explained that they are trying to leep their graffiti as inoffensive as possible ; "we're already painting illegally somewhere, so we don't touch politics" (Zeph, local).
+In Vietnam some local artists explained that they are trying to leep their graffiti as inoffensive as possible ; "we're already painting illegally somewhere, so we don't touch politics" (Zeph, local). (...)
+Foreign writers explaned that the criteria for what "cross the line" in Vietnam depended of how the act was perceived. (...) when he painted he tried to "make a kinf of gift for the space and for people".

 Eneri is one of the movements most active feminine voices.